amdshehab/event-visualizer/README.md

 ## Dependencies

 - react-dnd which exposes some really neat hooks from it's API to make drag/dropping a more sane experience

+## Things left

+- Add a dyanmic clock, pretty easy but wasn't my priority
+- I've set the height to 500px to make drag/dropping easier on a laptop